 To connect to a Redis Cloud database over TLS, you will need:

 - The Redis Cloud CA certificate

-If you don’t have the Redis Cloud CA certificate, you can download it again from the admin console by going to Settings and clicking on Pro CA.
+If you don’t have the Redis Cloud CA certificate, you can download it from the admin console by going to Settings and selecting the Flexible Plans CA button.

-In addition, if you’re requiring client authentication, then you’ll need a public and private client key.
-See Enabling TLS for where to get these files.
+If you’re requiring client authentication, you’ll also need public and private client keys.
+See Enabling TLS for details.

-If you’re not requiring client authentication, then you only need to provide the host, port, and the the Redis Cloud CA certificate:
+If you’re not requiring client authentication, then you need to provide the host, port, and the Redis Cloud CA certificate:

 redis-cli -h redis.123.cloud.rlrcp.com -p 16257 --tls --cacert redislabs_ca.pem